Data-driven h2 model reduction for linear discrete-time systems: Introduction

 Data-driven model reduction constructs the ROMs that are capable of reproducing the input-output behavior of large-scale dynamical systems with high accuracy directly from the measurement data alone.
-Unlike traditional approaches, system identification is not required.
-Thus, there is no need to worry about errors introduced by system identification.
-Several well-known data-driven MOR methods have been proposed due to the increasing use of data.
-The data-driven balanced truncation method \cite{rapisarda2011identification, gosea2022data, burohman2023data} is one of the common data-driven model reduction inspired by the balanced truncation method, which is a model-based MOR.
-In this method, balanced truncation is performed by using the measurement data.
+Several well-known data-driven MOR methods have been proposed due to the increasing use of data. \tblack{The data-driven balanced truncation (BT)~\cite{rapisarda2011identification, ma2011reduced, gosea2022data, burohman2023data} is one of the common data-driven model reduction inspired by the BT, which is a model-based MOR.
+In this method, BT is performed by using the measurement data.
 For example, \cite{gosea2022data} performs MOR by estimating the Gramians from the data information.
-Another well-known approach is Loewner framework \cite{mayo2007framework, lefteriu2009new,ionita2012matrix,antoulas2017tutorial, gosea2021data}.
-In this approach, the Loewner and shifted Loewner matrices are first created from the frequency-response data, and then their SVD is performed.
-ROMs are created from the resulting projection.
-The time-domain data approach for Loewner framework is discussed in \cite{peherstorfer2017data,gosea2021data}.
-Other data-driven methods, such as proper orthogonal decomposition (POD) \cite{liang2002proper} or dynamic mode decomposition (DMD) \cite{kutz2016dynamic,proctor2016dynamic} can also be employed.
-These approaches are the leading data-driven model reduction, but they may not yield optimal ROMs in the $h^{2}$-norm sense.
+Another well-known approach is data-driven interpolatory model reduction.
+This approach includes the Loewner framework ~\cite{mayo2007framework, gosea2021data} and the AAA algorithm~\cite{nakatsukasa2018aaa,gosea2021algorithms}.
+Other data-driven methods, such as dynamic mode decomposition (DMD) \cite{kutz2016dynamic,proctor2016dynamic} or operator inference \cite{peherstorfer_data-driven_2016, kramer2024learning} can also be employed.} These approaches are the leading data-driven model reduction, but they may not yield optimal ROMs in the $h^{2}$-norm sense.
 In such cases, the output of the resulting reduced system may not approximate that of the original system.

-In this paper, we propose a data-driven model reduction method for discrete-time linear systems.
+In this paper, we propose a data-driven model reduction method for linear discrete-time systems.
 We focus on obtaining the optimal ROMs in the $h^{2}$-norm sense, using the measurement time-domain data.
-The contributions of this research are the following two points:
+The contributions of this research are:

-1) We propose a new framework for data-driven model reduction for discrete-time systems.
+1) We propose a new framework for data-driven model reduction for linear discrete-time systems.
 We focus on obtaining the ROMs that perform well in terms of the $h^2$-norm, directly from the measurement data.
-In our approach, there is no need to use system identification methods, as in traditional approaches.
 Furthermore, under certain assumptions about the measurement data, we derive the gradients of the optimization problem characterized by the data.